sreevatsgit/Blockchain-notes/vault/Blockchain Basics.md

 <br>

 ## The Oracle Problem, and the Chainlink Protocol:
 The smart contracts on the blockchain come with numerous benefits but with a big issue.
 If you want agreements in our everyday lives to be replaced by smart contracts we would require data from the real world.
 Blockchains by themselves cannot interact, read or even listen to the data coming from the real world.
-This problem is known as **"The Oracle Problem"**
+This problem is known as **"The Oracle Problem"**.
 <br>
 Blockchains are purposefully deterministic systems.
 Anything that happens with them, happens in their cute isolated little world.
 But if they are dealing with agreements they are going to definitely need external data and external competition.

 This is where the Oracles come into play.
 Oracles are devices that can deliver the data to these decentralized blockchain or runs external computation.
 But if we want the applications to be decentralized you can't work with just one Oracle.
 You would need a decentralized Oracle Network, similar to a decentralized blockchain.
 <br>
 The on-chain logic maybe decentralized but you also need your off-chain and computation to be decentralized too.
 Combining the on-chain decentralized logic with the offchain decentralized data and computation, is what gives rise to **hybrid smart contracts**.
-Hybrid Smart contracts typically has some random off-chain component
+Hybrid Smart contracts typically has some random off-chain component.
 <br>
 This is where **Chainlink** comes into the picture.
 A decentralized oracle network that can bring the external data and external computation into your smart contracts and makes sure that it is decentralized end-to-end that we need for our contract agreements.